feathery-org/slate/source/index.html.md

 > The above command returns a 201 status on success

 Create a form based off an existing template form.
+Any integrations on the template form will be copied over as well.

 ### HTTP Request